jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 **Appeals**

 ### 16 Appeals from decision of Disputes Tribunal
-(1) Any party who is dissatisfied with a decision given by a Disputes Tribunal may, within 10 working days after notice of the decision is given to that party, appeal to a District Court Judge.
+(1) Any party who is dissatisfied with a decision given by a Disputes Tribunal may, within 10 working days after notice of the decision is given to that party, appeal to a District Court Judge in accordance with the District Court Act 2016 and the District Court Rules 2014.
 (2) If the amount of the claim exceeds $12,500, the appeal may be brought on either of the following grounds:
   (a) that the Disputes Tribunal's decision was wrong in fact or law, or in both fact and law; or (b) that the proceedings were conducted by the Disputes Tribunal in a manner that was unfair to the appellant and prejudicially affected the result of the proceedings.